casangi/casadocs/markdown/calibration-and-visibility-data/synthesis-calibration/solving-for-calibration.md

 ```

 <div class="alert alert-warning">
-Care should be exercised when using *combine=\'spw\'* in cases where multiple groups of concurrent spectral windows are observed as a function of time.
+Care should be exercised when using *combine='spw'* in cases where multiple groups of concurrent spectral windows are observed as a function of time.
 Currently, only one aggregate spectral window can be generated in a single calibration solve execution, and the meta-information for this spectral window is calculated from all selected MS spectral windows.
 To avoid incorrect calibration meta-information, each spectral window group should be calibrated independently (also without using *append=True*).
 Additional flexibility in this area will be supported in a future version.
 </div>

 The reference antenna is specified by the *refant* parameter.
 Ordinary MS Selection antenna selection syntax is used.
 Ideally, use of *refant* is useful to lock the solutions with time, effectively rotating (after solving) the phase of the gain solutions for all antennas such that the reference antennas phase remains constant at zero.
 In **gaincal,** it is also possible to select a *refantmode*, either \'*flex*\' or \'*strict*\'.
 A list of antennas can be provided to this parameter and, for refantmode=\'flex\', if the first antenna is not present in the solutions (e.g., if it is flagged), the next antenna in the list will be used, etc.   See the documentation for the **rerefant** task for more information.
 If the selected antenna drops out, the next antenna specified (or the next nearest antenna) will be substituted for ongoing continuity in time (at its current value) until the refant returns, usually at a new value (not zero), which will be kept fixed thenceforth.
 You can also run without a reference antenna, but in this case the solutions will formally float with time; in practice, the first antenna will be approximately constant near zero phase.
 It is usually prudent to select an antenna near the center of the array that is known to be particularly stable, as any gain jumps or wanders in the *refant* will be transferred to the other antenna solutions.
 Also, it is best to choose a reference antenna that never drops out, if possible.Setting a *preavg* time will let you average data over periods shorter than the solution interval first before solving on longer timescales.
 This is necessary only if the visibility data vary systematically within the solution interval in a manner independent of the solve-for factors (which are, by construction, considered constant within the solution interval), e.g., source linear polarization in **polcal**.
 Non-trivial use of *preavg* in such cases will avoid loss of SNR in the averaging within the solution interval.